Do Go On - 319 - Vincent Gigante, The Oddfather

 Oh, that's beautiful.

-That's got a little bit of a, you might hear that in Sopranos, right?
+That's got a little bit of a vote.

 You are one ugly motherfucker.